rc glider in flight

 The mixer stack

-The order does matter for 'replace' and 'multiply' mixers, however this is an advanced topic we'll come to later.
+Exceptions to the rules include 'replace' and 'multiply' mixers.
+However these constitute an advanced topic which we'll come to later.
 For now, just think of mixers as being additive and in any order.

 In the Mixers menu, mixers are displayed in channel order, so what you're looking at is a sequence of stacks.
 This makes it easy to see what's going on.